 - 200 g / 7 oz Caster Sugar - 88 g / 3 oz for the cake, 112 g / 4 oz for drizzle

 - 2 Tablespoons Milk

-- Grease and line a 1 kg loaf tin, and spoon in the mixture.
+- Grease and line a 1 kg loaf tin with baking paper.

 - Cook for 45 minutes to an hour checking regularly, or until light and fluffy.
 You can tell it's ready when it springs back when lightly pressed.
 You could also insert a skewer into the middle of the cake and if it comes out clean, then the cake is ready.